cpina/harvard-harper-adams-university-citation-style/README.md

 ## Use Harper Adams University citation style

-To use the Harper Adams University citation style in CSL format with reference managers and different writing tools (such as LaTeX, Pandoc, RMarkdown): download the file `harvard-harper-adams-university.csl` from your reference manager (e.g. Zotero, Mendeley) or from the [Citation Ctyle Language](https://github.com/citation-style-language/styles/) repository (if available).
+To use the Harper Adams University citation style in CSL format with reference managers and different writing tools (such as LaTeX, Pandoc, RMarkdown): download the file `harvard-harper-adams-university.csl` from your reference manager (e.g. Zotero, Mendeley) or from the [Citation Style Language](https://github.com/citation-style-language/styles/) repository (if available).

 ## Background